-4.2 Objective and methodology
+3.2 Objective and methodology

-- 19. The first part of the analysis (4.3) includes a qualitative assessment of the relevant changes in the prudential and accounting requirements that may have an impact on own funds. - 20.
-The second part of the analysis (4.4) includes a quantitative assessment of the impact of these changes on own funds at their initial application and of the volatility of own funds subsequent to the initial application.
-Qualitative and quantitative information is obtained for major EU institutions and Member States, including the current national prudential treatment of pension assets and liabilities in own funds' calculation, which highlights the impacts from the prudential and accounting changes on the volatility of own funds, their magnitude and the types of institutions mainly affected. - 21.
-The final part of the analysis (4.5) includes a discussion of the impact on the volatility of own funds from future changes in the assumptions used to perform the analysis for this report, as well as of additional related factors that could give rise to volatility of own funds.
+- 19. The first part of the analysis (3.3) includes a qualitative assessment of the relevant changes in the prudential and accounting requirements that may affect own funds. - 20.
+The second part of the analysis (3.4) includes a quantitative assessment of the impact of these changes on own funds when the changes are initially applied and of the volatility of own funds subsequent to the initial application during 2010-2012.
+Qualitative and quantitative information is obtained for major EU institutions and Member States, including the current national prudential treatment of pension assets and liabilities in the calculation of own funds, which highlights the impact of the prudential and accounting changes on the volatility of own funds, their magnitude and the types of institutions mainly affected. - 21.
+The final part of the analysis (0) includes an assessment of the possible impact on the volatility of own funds of future changes in the assumptions used to perform the analysis for this report, as well as of additional related factors that could give rise to volatility of own funds.